 - Mitchell, Robert, and Phillip Thurtle.
 Data Made Flesh: Embodying Information.
 New York: Routledge, 2004.

 - Thurtle, Phillip, and Robert Mitchell.
 Semiotic Flesh: Information & the Human Body.
 Seattle: Walter Chapin Simpson Center for the Humanities, 2002.

-- Phillip Thurtle, Life in the Grid: Envisioning a Political Aesthetics of Life in the 21st Century, (Minneapolis: Univeristy of Minnesota Press, 2018)
+- Phillip Thurtle, Biology in the Grid: Graphic Design and Envisioning of Life, (Minneapolis: University of Minnesota Press, 2018)